Zalanshah64/eecs201-guide/Server.md

 and copy the entire output.

-Then, log into the <a href="https://gitlab.eecs.umich.edu/">EECS Gitlab server</a> and click your profile in the top right, then go to SSH keys.
+Then, log into the [EECS Gitlab server](https://gitlab.eecs.umich.edu/") and click your profile in the top right, then go to SSH keys.
 Paste in your key and submit it.
-Next, go to the <a href="https://peritia.eecs.umich.edu/account/">course server user account form</a> and submit your uniqname.
+Next, go to the [course server user account form](https://peritia.eecs.umich.edu/account/) and submit your uniqname.
 You should recieve an email that will take you to the form and ask you to submit your ssh key.

 <br/>